Language Information

 At Indiana University, BCS is offered from elementary through advanced levels during the academic year.
 IU offers a Slavic track major through Slavic & East European Languages and Cultures.

-During the summer, intensive language courses are avaible through the Language Workshop.
+During the summer, intensive language courses are available through the Language Workshop.